duszku/libfuncc/README.md

-There also exists an `install` target which puts all the necessary files into appropriate subdirectories of `/usr/local` as well as a `pdf` target which requires doxygen and pdflatex and creates _(somewhat chaotic and still under development)_ documentation.
+There also exists an `install` target which puts all the necessary files into appropriate subdirectories of `/usr/local` as well as a `pdf` target which requires doxygen and pdflatex and creates _(not gonna lie, not a very well-written)_ documentation.

-As of now default target is set to DEBUG, as project is still far from finished.
-That said for everyday usage it might be wise to switch it to RELEASE.
-This can be done by editing `TARGET` variable in the makefile.

 ## Lain for no reason